elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 The above is treated the same as `sum(1, 2, 3)` by the parser.

+The same applies to qualified calls such as `Foo.bar(1, 2, 3)`, which is equivalent to `Foo.bar 1, 2, 3`.
+There are, however, some situations where parentheses are required:

+  * when calling anonymous functions, such as `f.(1, 2)`;

-The same applies to qualified calls such as `Foo.bar(1, 2, 3)`, which is the same as `Foo.bar 1, 2, 3`.
-However, remember parentheses are not optional for non-qualified calls with no arguments, such as `sum()`.
-Removing the parentheses for `sum` causes it to be represented as the variable `sum`, which means they would be no longer equivalent.
+  * for non-qualified calls with no arguments, such as `sum()`.
+Removing the parentheses for `sum` causes it to be represented as the variable `sum`;

+  * for dynamic qualified calls with no arguments. `data.key` means accessing a field named `key` in the map given by `data`. `mod.fun()`, with parens, means calling a function named `fun` in the module `mod`;

+In practice, developers prefer to add parentheses to most of their calls.
+They are skipped mainly in Elixir's control-flow constructs, such as `defmodule`, `if`, `case`, etc, and in certain DSLs.

 ### Keywords